Medical Ultrasound (MSc/PgDip/PgCert)

 - UK/EU students should discuss the suitability of their proposed ultrasound training centre, usually a clinical department in their local health establishment, with the course director ahead of application and confirm before commencing the course.
 International students studying in the UK will need to identify a training centre where module-specific ultrasound skills and competencies are attained.

-- Attendance at two blocks for lectures, tutorials and practical tuition and one day for formative assessment.
+- Attendance at two blocks for lectures, tutorials and practical tuition and attendance for assessment.

 - Additional learning resources are made available to our students in the form of web-based interactive lectures and formative assessments on Cardiff University “Learning Central” website.
 Students will also be able to receive feedback from course tutors on their acquired ultrasound images sent digitally on the course’s appropriate forms.

 The programme accepts health professionals who are either already working, or intend to work, in the fields of obstetric and/or gynaecological or general medical ultrasound.
 The academic component includes the study of core modules: current applications of ultrasound and imaging modalities in obstetrics and gynaecology, the underlying scientific principles, safety, and equipment design, as well as a choice from any of the following;